FrontendSolutionsGmbH/ufp-env-handlebars-docker/README.md

 # Build docker

-build the docker file using the
+build and bring up the service the docker file using

-	./test.sh

-script, it performs the build as well, trigger successive builds using
+	./sidt.sh -u service -c

+run the test using
+	./sidt.sh -u test -c

+run the development tools using
-	./test.sh -c
+	./sidt.sh -u debug -c

-or when you want to inspect the infrastructure keep it alive using

-	./test.sh -t

-# Tryout/Test

-after the successful build you can execute

-	docker run  -p 3000:3000 ufp/env-handlebars

-or use the configured docker-compose in the ./ct/ folder

-	cd ct
-	docker-compose up
+the debug tools provide an entry point under localhost:8080 which describes the project and links relevant infrastructure

 # How To Use this Image

 ## Default Template Syntax

-The included template renders a json data containing these properties:
+The included template renders a environment with Prefix CFG_ to json data containing these properties:

 	{